ppy/osu-wiki/news/2025/2025-11-20-global-taiko-showdown-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/14102976">Hivie</a></p>

-I think MGTS has been a refreshing experience overall for me and the community — osu!taiko contests are pretty sparse and there isn't much going on apart from [MBC](/wiki/Contests/Monthly_Beatmapping_Contest) ever since the last [osu!taiko Featured Artist Cup](/wiki/Contests/o!tFAC/3) was held.
+I think MGTS has been a refreshing experience overall for me and the community — osu!taiko contests are pretty sparse and there isn't much going on apart from [MBC](/wiki/Contests/Monthly_Beatmapping_Contest) ever since the last [osu!taiko Featured Artist Cup](/wiki/Contests/o!tFAC/3) was held 3 years ago.
 This year's MGTS took last iteration's formula and iterated on it based on community feedback, which featured 2 distinct changes:

 - Team size dropped from 4-6 to 2-3, which resonated positively with participants given it allowed for easier pairings between friends.
 - We took the GTS flair up a notch and provided a fully custom songs list rather than only one custom song.